Grilled Cheese and Tomato Soup Run 4 Miler (23:58)

-I had no idea how this race would go.
+I had no idea how Grilled Cheese and Tomato Soup Run would go.
 My legs were fatigued from running longer than anticipated the day before.
 Regardless of the race outcome, I knew the race would be a great workout.
 That’s the mentality I’ve gone to most of my races with.
-If I surprise myself with a PR, great, but if it doesn’t happen, the race still served as a workout.
+If I surprise myself at the Grilled Cheese and Tomato Soup Run with a PR, great, but if it doesn’t happen, the race still served as a workout.
 Most of the time, I don’t surprise myself.

 The promise of unlimited grilled cheeses and tomato soup after the race sounded promising too.

-My husband and I arrived at Washington Crossing Park around 9.
-We warmed up about 3 miles and headed to the race start.
-The race went off at 10 with no hiccups.
-There was a lead cyclist who led us all around the course which was nice because the course was confusing.
+My husband and I arrived at Washington Crossing Park around 9 am.
+The Grilled Cheese and Tomato Soup Run started at 10 and since there is limited parking, we wanted to get there early.
+We warmed up about 3 miles and headed to the Grilled Cheese and Tomato Soup Run start.
+The Grilled Cheese and Tomato Soup Run went off at 10 with no hiccups.
+There was a lead cyclist who led us all around the course, which was nice because the course was confusing.

-The first mile ran a huge loop around the park and fields.
+The first mile of the Grilled Cheese and Tomato Soup Run ran a massive loop around the park and fields.
 I found it hard to get a good groove.
 We ran over all types of terrain, and I was more focused on not falling than anything else.
 I found myself stride for stride with another woman.
 We crossed under the finish line around .75 and began to run down a soft canal path.
-I passed the first mile in 6:09.
+I passed the first mile of the Grilled Cheese and Tomato Soup Run in 6:09.
 My legs were tired, but they weren’t as tight as I thought they would.

-The second mile was low key.
-I was caught behind a male who took one stride for every two I took.
-I crossed the second mile in 6:04.
+The second mile of the Grilled Cheese and Tomato Soup Run was low key.
+I was caught behind a male who took one stride for every two I made.
+I crossed the second mile of the Grilled Cheese and Tomato Soup Run in 6:04.
 To be honest, I wasn’t sure I would be able to keep that pace.
 My calves were tight.

-During the third mile, we did a complete 180 turn and headed towards the finish line.
+During the third mile of the Grilled Cheese and Tomato Soup Run, we did a complete 180 turn and headed towards the finish line.
 I got caught between two people during the turning point and almost made a dead stop.
 After we turned around, I made my move and surged passed a few other racers.
 After that, I found myself alone.
-Racers were coming the opposite direction cheering.
-I hit the third mile in 5:59.
+Runners were coming the opposite direction cheering.
+I hit the third mile of the Grilled Cheese and Tomato Soup Run in 5:59.
 I was pleased but also surprised.
 After that, I surged and gave the race everything I had.

 I wasn’t sure how much of a lead I had, but I focused on finishing.
 I was tired and was running hard.
-I hit the 5k point in 18:50.
+I hit the 5k point of the Grilled Cheese and Tomato Soup Run in 18:50.
 Like racing the 6k in college, I thought…goodie a bonus round!
 Around 3.5, the lead cyclist came back and picked me up.
 I always appreciate races with lead cyclists for females as well.
 As I approached the finish line, I heard footsteps behind me.
-With a quarter of a mile to go, I surged and powered to the end.
+With a quarter of a mile to go, I surged and powered to the Grilled Cheese and Tomato Soup Run finish line.
 I crossed the finish line completely exhausted.
-I led the race for most of it and didn’t want to give that up.
-I gave all of the energy I had in the last mile and ran the fourth mile in 5:52.
-That last mile hurt.
+I led the Grilled Cheese and Tomato Soup Run for most of it and didn’t want to give that up.
+I gave all of the energy I had in the last mile and ran the fourth mile o the Grilled Cheese and Tomato Soup Run in 5:52.
+That last mile of the Grilled Cheese and Tomato Soup Run hurt.

-My final time was 23:58 which was a course record!
+My final time of the Grilled Cheese and Tomato Soup Run was 23:58, which was a course record!
 I had no idea until they announced my name.

-This race was almost 50 seconds faster than the Super Hero 4 miler last month.
+Grilled Cheese and Tomato Soup Run was almost 50 seconds faster than the Super Hero 4 miler last month.
 I’m surprised considering my mileage and legs were fatigued.
-The race was a confidence booster because I haven’t been the greatest the last week or so.
-I excuted good negative splits during the race which indicates that if I went out harder and tapered I could have a an even stronger race.
+The Grilled Cheese and Tomato Soup Run was a confidence booster because I haven’t been the greatest the last week or so.
+I executed good negative splits during the race, which indicates that if I went out harder and tapered, I could have an even stronger race.

 My dream in college was to break 6 min/mile in a cross country 6k.
-Two injuries including a stress fracture plagued me so that never happened.
-Don’t get me wrong, I loved college running but I never had a season I was all that proud of.
-Racing a sub 6 min race on that terrain gave me flashbacks to cross country.
+Two injuries including a stress fracture, plagued me, so that never happened.
+Don’t get me wrong, I loved college running, but I never had a season I was all that proud of.
+Racing a sub 6 min race at the Grilled Cheese and Tomato Soup Run gave me flashbacks to cross country.

 Questions for you: